From the Sept. 27, 1897, edition.

 The president drove to the site in Mr. Plunkett's carriage.
 He was received with cheers when he alighted to ascend the platform.
 Commander Mole of Sayles Post was master of ceremonies.
 The exercise were begun by the bans rendering a selection, which was followed by prayer by Chaplain Streeter.
 After the prayer Dr. C. W. Barton made an address for the trustees of the library and F.W.
 Spalding spoke for the Grand Army.
 Then came the exercises of laying the stone.
 President McKinley stepped from the platform to the level of the stone and the laying simply consisted of the placing of the copper box in the stone, the lowering of the stone into place and the drawing of the silver towel over the cement by the president.
-When the president resumed his seal on the platform the crowd of 5,000 people cheered so long and loudly that he was compelled to make a short address.
-The president spoke as follows:

 "Mr. Commander, my comrades and fellow-citizens: It has given me very great pleasure to participate with the citizens of Adams in this memorial service, a service which will ever be remembered by the people of this town, because it is intended to perpetuate patriots and is their testimony to patriotic devotion.
 You have authorized by the erection of this statue that you may commemorate the services and sacrifices of the brave men who went out from this community more than 30 years ago, willing to give all they had and the best they had that the Union might be preserved and the flag continue to float in honor.
 Every memorial building erected to the soldiers of the war is a monument to duty well done and is a lesson in patriotism to the generations that are to follow.
 I rejoice with you today that the men for whom this monument is to be builded, did not die in vain; that the Union for which they fought and for which they fell is stronger, grandor and more enduring than ever in the past, and it is with you-with the living and those who are to come after-it is with them to carry forward this great government and lift it to still greater achievements and glory.
 I thank you and bid you good afternoon."